SilkRose/Pony/stories/deternal/deternal.md

 "I'm sad because I don't know what to do anymore.
 I don't know how to go on living in misery."

-After that, the group stayed silent as they cried out all their frustration and sadness.
+For a while, they cried out their frustration and sadness in silence.

 After the hug was over, Twilight apologized.
 "I'm sorry, Fluttershy.
 I didn't know you were going through all that."